nabzclan-reborn/ipa-to-repo/README.md

 This guide will help you convert your IPA file into a ready-to-use repository and integrate it with iOS app signers like AltStore, Scarlet, or Esign and more.

+## 🆕 NEW CHANGES

+- for faster reponses we now cache
+- rewritten in node js
+- new paramaters (will be documented soon)
+- faster server
+- nothing new (nothing is logged everything is deleted after 10 mins)

 ## 📌 Overview

 The endpoint extracts necessary metadata from your IPA file and generates a repository JSON structure, which you can add to your iOS app signer of choice to make the app available for easy sideloading.